MustafaKhazaee/sarafi_flutter/README.md

 Sarafi Mobile Application using Flutter

-This is incomplete and I need help flutter devs collaborate with me.
+This is incomplete and I need help from flutter devs to collaborate with me.
 ## Getting Started

 This project is a starting point for a Flutter application.